uyuni-project/uyuni-rfc/accepted/00062-hub-xmlrpc-api.md

   * method names, return values would be identical
   * parameters would have to change, in that the numerical `systemId` is typically not unique. `minion_id`, FQDN or some other unique identifier would have to be used
     * eg. `system.listNotes(sessionKey, systemId)` → `hub.system.listNotes(hubSessionKey, FQDN)`
+    * note that `minion_id`s and FQDNs give no uniqueness guarantee per se.
+Server-prefixing might be necessary in absence of guarantees by users
   * there will be new Exception cases if there's more than one client with that `minion_id`/FQDN/ecc

 * Topology exposure functionality: also expose Proxies